 Prof. Dr. Robert Kosfeld †

-Awarded on September 15, 2022 by Prof. Dr. Jörg Matysik "...in recognition of his decades-long promotion of EPR spectroscopy for the benefit of the Division and the international magnetic resonance community.
-His fundamental work on biological energy conversion demonstrated the significance of EPR spectroscopy at the highest level and in many ways and radiates far beyond the field of magnetic resonance.
-Special mention should be made of his excellent work on iron-iron and nickel-iron hydrogenases and on photosynthetic reaction centers.
-With these works he shed light on two essential areas of energy conversion: the catalytic splitting of water and the activation of molecular ones The fruits of his work have inspired the Division of Magnetic Resonance for decades, made many scientific findings possible and made a decisive contribution to the outstanding position of magnetic resonance in Germany in general and EPR spectroscopy in particular."
+Award ceremony on September 15, 2022 as part of the FGMR Annual Discussion Meeting in Karlsruhe: "...in recognition of his decades of promotion of EPR spectroscopy for the benefit of the Division and the international magnetic resonance community.
+His fundamental work on biological energy conversion demonstrated the informative value of EPR spectroscopy at the highest level and in a variety of ways and extends far beyond the field of magnetic resonance.
+His excellent work on iron-iron and nickel-iron hydrogenases as well as on photosynthetic reaction centers deserves particular mention.
+With this work, he shed light on two essential areas of energy conversion: the catalytic splitting of water and the activation of molecular hydrogen.
+The fruits of his work have inspired the Division of Magnetic Resonance for decades, enabled many scientific discoveries and made a decisive contribution to the outstanding position of magnetic resonance in Germany in general and EPR spectroscopy in particular."

-Awarded on September 8, 2020 by Prof. Dr. Christian Griesinger: "... in tribute to his more than 50 years of pioneering work at Bruker in the field of nuclear magnetic resonance, which has just turned discoveries into commercial products for the benefit of science - from noise decoupling to pulse Fourier spectroscopy to superconducting Magnets, fully digitized spectrometers, cryo-heads and high-field spectrometers.
-The fruits of its work have inspired the Division of Magnetic Resonance Spectroscopy for decades, enabled many scientific findings and made a decisive contribution to the outstanding position of magnetic resonance in Germany. " (Photo: C. Griesinger)
+Award ceremony on September 8, 2020 by Prof. Dr. Christian Griesinger: "...in recognition of his more than 50 years of pioneering work at Bruker in the field of nuclear magnetic resonance, which transformed what had just been discovered into commercial products for the benefit of science - from noise decoupling to pulse Fourier spectroscopy to superconducting magnets, fully digitized spectrometers, cryo heads and highest field spectrometers.
+The fruits of his work have inspired the Magnetic Resonance Spectroscopy Division for decades, enabled many scientific discoveries and made a decisive contribution to the outstanding position of magnetic resonance in Germany."
+(Photo: C. Griesinger)

 Obituary (Harald Günther; MARS 2008, 22)